 Another great part of this conversation was the clarity on the money aspect of writing a book when you’re financially responsible for yourself: Anna tells us about taking a part-time job in a restaurant and being able to afford only six weeks to get the book done.
 These are stories emerging writers need to hear.

-After the paywall below, you’ll find the audio, video, and the full transcript.
+After the paywall below, you’ll find the video and full transcript.

 I briefly mention our conversation from 2020, and it’s interesting to see the changes and the overlap.
 Here is a bit from our 2025 conversation: